vegaprotocol/governance-templates/README.md

 ### For the Update $VEGA Asset proposal:

 - <set_asset_id> will need to be set to the correct identifier for the $VEGA asset in that environment.
-- https://api.n06.testnet.vega.xyz/api/v2/assets can be used to find this identifier on the environment in question.
+- https://api.n06.testnet.vega.xyz/api/v2/assets can be used to find this identifier on the environment in question, you will need to substitute the datanode address for a datanode on the relevant network

 ### For the removal of  restrictions on asset creation and market creation: